Non local Lotka-Volterra system with cross-diffusion in an heterogeneous medium: Introduction

-By this convergence result, we prove a theorem of existence of a weak solution for Equation \eqref{cross-diffusion1}.
-Next we prove the uniqueness of such a solution and we give two sets of assumptions for which the measure solution has a density with respect to the Lebesgue measure, thus ensuring the existence of a function solution to \eqref{cross-diffusion1}.
-The tools we use are probabilistic ones and rely on the use of the stochastic flow related to the dispersive part of the equation and its inverse (as function of the initial position).
+By means of this convergence result, we get a theorem of existence of a weak solution to Equation \eqref{cross-diffusion1}.
+Next we prove the uniqueness of such a solution and we give two sets of assumptions under which the measure solution has a density with respect to the Lebesgue measure, thus establishing the existence of a function solution to \eqref{cross-diffusion1}.
+The tools we use to establish these and the forthcoming results are again probabilistic ones.

-\me In the model leading to Equation \eqref{cross-diffusion1}, the competition between two individuals is described as a function of the distance between the individuals.
+\me In the model leading to Equation \eqref{cross-diffusion1}, the competition between two individuals is described as a function of the distance between them.
 This biological assumption is clear: the closer the animals are, the stronger is the fight to share resources.
-An extreme situation is the local case for which individuals only compete if they stay at the same place.
-Mathematically speaking, it means that for $i,j\in \{1, \cdots, M\}$ and for $x\in \mathbb{R}^d$, the competition kernel has the form
+An extreme situation is the local case, when individuals only compete if they stay at the same place.
+Mathematically speaking, this means that for $i,j\in \{1, \cdots, M\}$ and for $x\in \mathbb{R}^d$, the competition kernel has the form